vikashmobileclinic/VikashSpy/README.md

 ## Disclaimer
-<b>XploitWizer Provides no warranty with this software and will not be responsible for any direct or indirect damage caused due to the usage of this tool.<br>
+<b>VikashSpy Provides no warranty with this software and will not be responsible for any direct or indirect damage caused due to the usage of this tool.<br>
-XploitSPY is built for Educational Purpose.
+VikashSpy is built for Educational Purpose.
 Use at your own Risk.</b>

 <br>
-<p align="center">Made with ❤️ By <a href="https://xploitwizer.com">XploitWizer</a></p>
+<p align="center">Made with ❤️ By VikashSpy</a></p>

 ## Credits